pjmgraham/brain-effect-challenge-pg/README.md

 ```

 If you want to add a JS library or framework to your UI, you could import it using a CDN or similar.
-For example, in order to reference React in `index.html` you could use:
+For example, in order to include React in `index.html` you could use:

 ```html
 <script src="https://unpkg.com/react@15/dist/react.js"></script>